 - Do not give your medicine to anyone else.

-- Dapsone has not been shown to be safe during pregnancy.
+- Dapsone is not safe during pregnancy.
 However, there have been several cases of dapsone use in pregnant women without adverse effects.

 - Don’t breastfeed when taking dapsone.

-Do not take the following medications with dapsone, unless this has been specifically discussed with your doctor:
+Do not take the following medications with dapsone unless this has explicitly been discussed with your doctor:

 What monitoring is required?

-Several initial blood tests will be done initially to make sure there are no underlying problems.
+Several initial blood tests will be done to ensure there are no underlying problems.

-These include a complete blood count to check liver and kidney function and levels of the enzyme glucose-6-phosphate dehydrogenase.
+These include a complete blood count to check liver and kidney function and the enzyme glucose-6-phosphate dehydrogenase levels.

-If the results of these tests are all satisfactory, regular blood tests (initially weekly, then biweekly, and tapering to every 3 to 4 months when stable) will be needed to make sure you are doing well on the drug.
+If these tests are all satisfactory, regular blood tests (initially weekly, then biweekly, and tapering to every 3 to 4 months when stable) will be needed to make sure you are doing well on the drug.